Global Convergence of Stochastic Gradient Hamiltonian Monte Carlo for Non-Convex Stochastic Optimization: Non-Asymptotic Performance Bounds and Momentum-Based Acceleration: Abstract

 \section{Abstract}

 Stochastic gradient Hamiltonian Monte Carlo (SGHMC) is a variant of stochastic gradient with momentum where a controlled and properly scaled Gaussian noise is added to the stochastic gradients to steer the iterates towards a global minimum.
 Many works reported its empirical success in practice for solving stochastic non-convex optimization problems, in particular it has been observed to outperform overdamped Langevin Monte Carlo-based methods such as stochastic gradient Langevin dynamics (SGLD) in many applications.
 Although asymptotic global convergence properties of SGHMC are well known, its finite-time performance is not well-understood.
 In this work, we study two variants of SGHMC based on two alternative discretizations of the underdamped Langevin diffusion.
 We provide finite-time performance bounds for the global convergence of both SGHMC variants for solving stochastic non-convex optimization problems with explicit constants.
 Our results lead to non-asymptotic guarantees for both population and empirical risk minimization problems.
-For a fixed target accuracy level, on a class of non-convex problems, we obtain complexity bounds for SGHMC that can be tighter than those for SGLD.
-These results show that acceleration with momentum is possible in the context of global non-convex optimization.
+For a fixed target accuracy level, on a class of non-convex problems, we obtain complexity bounds for SGHMC that can be tighter than those available for SGLD.